ForestFlow: predicting the Lyman-$\alpha$ forest clustering from linear to nonlinear scales: Validation of uncertainties predicted for and

 \section{Validation of uncertainties predicted for \pthreed and \poned}

-Normalizing flows predict the full posterior distribution of the target data rather than only their mean like fully-connected neural networks or their mean and width like Mixture Density Networks \citep[see][for some applications in cosmology]{ramachandra2022MachineLearningSynthetic, cabayol-garcia2023NeuralNetworkEmulator}.
-This is achieved through multiple sampling iterations from the target latent distribution, an 8-dimensional Gaussian in our case.
-In \forestflow, each sampled realization of the \pthreed model parameters is propagated to generate predictions for \pthreed and \poned (see \S\ref{sec:forestflow_NF}), producing a covariance matrix for these statistics.
+Normalizing flows predict the full posterior distribution of the target data rather than only their mean like fully connected neural networks or their mean and width like Mixture Density Networks \citep[see][for some applications in cosmology]{ramachandra2022MachineLearningSynthetic, cabayol-garcia2023NeuralNetworkEmulator}.
+This is achieved through multiple sampling iterations from the target latent distribution, an eight-dimensional Gaussian in our case.
+In \forestflow, each sampled realization of the \pthreed model parameters is propagated to generate predictions for \pthreed and \poned (see Sect.~\ref{sec:forestflow_NF}), producing a covariance matrix for these statistics.
 In this appendix, we validate its diagonal elements.
-Note that well-calibrated uncertainties are critical for future uses of the emulator such as cosmology inference.
+Note that well-calibrated uncertainties are critical for future uses of \forestflow such as cosmology inference.